-- Reptile House: This part of the Zoo houses a great collection of amphibians and reptiles, ranging from iguanas, caimans, giant snakes and small dragons.
+- Reptile House: This part of the Zoo houses a great collection of amphibians and reptiles, ranging from iguanas to alligators, and giant snakes.

-- Aquarama: Visitors will enjoy a captivating dolphin show in this enormous aquarium.
+- Aquarama: Visitors can enjoy tons of exhibitions, including a dolphin show, in this enormous aquarium.

 A must if you travel with children